 Parenting After Infertility

 In most ways, parenting after infertility is no different from general parenting.
 Your life is filled with getting your kids to sleep, maybe try new foods, and succeed in school.
 However, you are a different person and a different parent because of your struggle with infertility.
 It is worth thinking about some of the unique ways that infertility affects your parenting style.

 Parents who conceived with the help of sperm donation, egg donation, surrogacy, or embryo donation (third party reproduction) also need to decide how and when to talk with their children about their conception.
 We have a separate section with many resources to help you.

-Creating a Family has many resources on parenting after infertility.
+Creating a Family has many resources for Parenting After Infertility.
 Here are a few more we think you will find particularly helpful: